garystafford/garystafford-hudson_native/README.markdown

 [![Hudson Up and Running](https://github.com/garystafford/garystafford-hudson_native/blob/master/images/HudsonUpandRunning_preview.png?raw=true)](https://github.com/garystafford/garystafford-hudson_native/blob/master/images/HudsonUpandRunning.png?raw=true)

 ## Support
 This module is currently tested on:
 * CentOS 6.5
 * CentOS 6.6
 * Ubuntu 14.04.02 LTS

-Will work on other Debian/RHEL distros.
+Module will work on other Debian/RHEL distros.
 Needs to be tested.

 ## Usage
 The module includes a single `hudson_native` class.
 The `http_port` parameter allows you to optionally start Hudson on port other than the default port of 8080.